abey79/vsvg/crates/whiskers/README.md

 ## Non-interactive use

 The `whiskers::Sketch` object can be used stand-alone, without the interactive sketch runner.
+This is useful if you want to use the drawing capabilities in your own tools.

-For example, this is how I create the generative asteroids in my [Rusteroïds](https://github.com/abey79/rusteroids) toy game.
+For example, I use `whiskers::Sketch` to build the generative asteroids in my [Rusteroïds](https://github.com/abey79/rusteroids) toy game.

 Here is how the code could look: